-When we saw Pakistan
+When we traveled to see Pakistan

 We were debating where to go on our next holiday and it soon turned into a heated debate as always.
 Finally, I said let us take a train to Pakistan and show you the land of your ancestors, to the missus.
 You see her parents were born in pre-partition India and she sometimes wishes to go and see the village where here forefathers lived.
 But she brushed this aside as another joke of mine.
 But I went online to book tickets in tatkal for Delhi-Amritsar Shatabdi train and offered to help with the packing of bags.
 Impressed with my gesture (to pack bags, not for vacation), her frown underwent metamorphosis into a smile 🙂